-The separation of duties is a crucial concept for improving a company's system of controls.
-Under this concept, the person handling an accounting transaction is different from the person recording the transaction.
-By using the separation of duties, it is much more difficult to commit fraud, since at least two people must work together to do so - which is far less likely than if one person is responsible for all aspects of an accounting transaction.
+The separation of duties concept prohibits the assignment of responsibility to one person for the acquisition of assets, their custody, and the related record keeping.
+For example, one person can place an order to buy an asset, but a different person must record the transaction in the accounting records.
+By separating duties, it is much more difficult to commit fraud, since at least two people must work together to do so - which is far less likely than if one person is responsible for all aspects of an accounting transaction.

 Examples of the separation of duties are: